LucasDelfino92/morrowindsharp/mwtools.md

 You shouldn't do this indiscriminately though.
 By following my mod list, from time to time you will come across plugins that need to be edited for compatibility.
 Hopefully that way you will learn the habit of keeping a clean **Overwrite** folder.

-## A QUICK RUNDOWN OF EACH TOOL
+# A QUICK RUNDOWN OF EACH TOOL

-### TES3Merge

-When launching TES3Merge in MO2, the tool will merge the objects in your active plugins in order to reduce conflicts.
-This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like.
+## CONFLICTING SOLVING

 ### TES3View

-TES3View and TES3Merge are great companion tools, as you can see how many conflicts TES3Merge's **Merged Objects.esp** solves, and how many conflicts are still unresolved.
+TES3View is a great tool that let's you visualize the changes done by plugins.
 By juggling your load order around using TES3View as a guide, you can minimize plenty of conflicts.

 - Launch TES3View in MO2.
 - Right click on any plugin, and click **Select all**.
 Click **OK**.